 Limitations of data: The data is reliant on self-reporting and does not measure the level of fluency in the population.
 More detailed information on the level of fluency among Maori language speakers is available from a nationwide survey undertaken in 1995.
 This data is not directly comparable with the census data because different definitions were used.

-Data sources: Statistics New Zealand, 1996 Census of Population and Dwellings: Maori; Te Puni Kōkiri [1998] The National Maori Language Survey: Te Mahi Rangahau Reo Maori.
+Data sources: Statistics New Zealand, 2001 Census of Population and Dwellings: Maori; Te Puni Kokiri [2001] Provisional results of the 2001 Survey of the Health of the Maori Language.